Major Code BA1939

 Athens, OH 45701

-This four-year program requires a student to take one tutorial each semester, two years of a language, collateral studies, and upper-division studio art courses.
+The B.A. program is a four-year program requiring a student to take one tutorial each semester, introductory and upper-division studio art courses, art history, and collateral studies.
+Upper division classes and tutorials will be concentrated in the area in which the student is earning the B.A.
 This enables the student to acquire the full range of skills necessary to successfully continue in graduate study.
-A student will have excellent opportunities for intensive study with the studio artists in the School of Art.

-To earn a bachelor’s degree in the Honors Tutorial College, a student must fulfill all the academic requirements of the program of study, maintain a 3.5 GPA (grade point average) in the courses that are required by the program of study, and have at least a 3.5 overall GPA.
+To earn a B.A. degree in the Honors Tutorial College, a student must fulfill all the academic requirements of the program of study and have at least a 3.5 overall GPA.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the studio art B.A. tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The deadline for application is December 1st, and admission interviews are held in January.
+The priority deadline for application is November 15th.

 External Transfer Admission